ncatlab/nlab-content/pages/2344.md

 +--{: .num_theorem}
 ###### Theorem (Cisinski, 2003)
-If $C$ is a [[model category]] (complete and cocomplete, but possibly without functorial factorisations), then $Ho(C)$ is a derivator (except possibly for axiom (Der5)).
+If $C$ is a [[model category]] (complete and cocomplete, but possibly without functorial factorisations), then $Ho(C)$ is a derivator (with the strong version of Der5).
 =--

 Axioms (Der1) is easy to check, and when $C$ has functorial factorisations, we have a functorial three-arrow calculus.
 Axiom (Der3) is also easy, since [[homotopy limits]] and colimits in categories with weak equivalences are [[derived functor]]s of the usual limits and colimits, and so they supply left and right adjoints to derived pullback functors.
 (This shows moreover that homotopy limits and Kan extensions in a model category coincide with the notions of homotopy limit and Kan extension in its homotopy derivator, so that by working in $Ho(C)$ we really are studying the things we want to study.)
 Axiom (Der4) requires a bit of work; there is a proof for combinatorial model categories using the [[injective model structure]] in [(Groth)](#Groth).
+Axiom Der 5 is discussed in Theorem 9.8.5 in [(Radulescu Banu)](#RadBan06).
+The theorem above remains true for suitable (co)fibration categories for which a suitable version of the injective and projective structures are always available; see Theorem 9.5.5 in [(Radulescu Banu)](#RadBan06).

 Note that if $C$ is any complete and cocomplete 1-category, we can equip it with its [[trivial model structure]] in which the only weak equivalences are isomorphisms.
 Then the above derivator $Ho(C)$ is the same as the representable prederivator $D_C(X)$, which can easily be proven to be a derivator directly.